Fact check: What Trump got wrong in his speech declaring a national emergency

 Breaking News Emails

-President Donald Trump, in a freewheeling speech on Friday declaring a national emergency to address what he said was an "invasion" threatening the U.S.-Mexico border, offered a number of false claims and inaccurate statistics to support his decision.
+President Donald Trump declared a national emergency on Friday in an effort to unlock money for his promised wall on the U.S.-Mexico border, delivering a freewheeling speech that included a number of false or misleading claims.

-From the Rose Garden at the White House, Trump spoke and took questions from reporters for nearly an hour, touching on immigration, his emergency powers, China and more.
+From the Rose Garden at the White House, Trump spoke and took questions from reporters for nearly an hour, touching on immigration, his emergency declaration, China and more as he pressed the need for a wall to counter what he asserted was an "invasion" threatening the southern border.

 Here's what the president said, and the facts.